typelevel/typelevel.github.com/collections/_posts/2025-08-19-evolving-typelevel.md

 property (the Organization Libraries) and raised funds.
 In 2022, [we adopted a Charter](/blog/2022/01/19/governing-documents.html) establishing our governance.
 However, we have not had a well-defined legal status.

 We have decided it is time to become a legally-recognized organization.
-To that end, we are forming the Typelevel Foundation, a nonprofit organization incorporated in the United States, in the state of California.
+To that end, we have formed the Typelevel Foundation, a nonprofit organization incorporated in the United States, in the state of California.
 Additionally, we are applying for
 501(c)(3) tax-exempt status from the IRS (the US tax agency), but this process will take several months.